IEvangelist/docs-aspire/docs/openai/openai-integration.md

 ### Use configuration providers

-The .NET Aspire OpenAI client integration supports <xref:Microsoft.Extensions.Configuration>.
+The Aspire OpenAI client integration supports <xref:Microsoft.Extensions.Configuration>.
 It loads the <xref:Aspire.OpenAI.OpenAISettings> and `OpenAIClientOptions` from configuration by using the `Aspire:OpenAI` key.
-Example _appsettings.json_ that configures some of the options:
+Example `appsettings.json` that configures some of the options:

 ```json
 {